 'A small school with a big heart!' - a Christ centred community where each person can become who God intended them to be.

-This is founded in the commandments:
+This is founded in the teachings of Jesus:

 Luke 10:27

 'Love the Lord your God with all your heart and all your soul and all your strength and all your mind;' and 'Love your neighbour as yourself.'